VipinKumar-70/Mini-web-projects/README.md

 - **Technologies used**: HTML, CSS, JavaScript
 - [JavaScript TO-DO List](#)

+**This project covers key concepts in web development, including:**

+1. **DOM Manipulation:** Techniques for adding, deleting, and updating elements dynamically using JavaScript.
+2. **Event Handling:** Implementing event listeners to manage user interactions with the to-do list.
+3. **Task Management:** Functionality for marking tasks as completed and managing their status.
+4. **UI/UX Design:** Creating an intuitive and interactive user interface for task management.

 ### Random Password Generator

 This project is a customizable random password generator built with HTML, CSS, and JavaScript.
 Users can tailor their passwords with options for numbers, symbols, uppercase, and lowercase letters, as well as select the desired length.
 Perfect for enhancing security, it offers an intuitive interface for generating strong, personalized passwords.
-**This project covers essential aspects of password generation, including:**

-1. Customizable Password Features: Options to include numbers, symbols, uppercase, and lowercase letters.
-2. User-defined Length: Flexibility to set the desired length of the generated password.
-3. User Interface Design: A clean and intuitive design for an enhanced user experience.
-4. Security Best Practices: Emphasis on generating strong, unique passwords to improve online security.

 - **Technologies used**: HTML, CSS, JavaScript
 - [Random Password Generator](#)

+**This project covers essential aspects of password generation, including:**

+1. **Dynamic Content Generation:** Utilize JavaScript to create passwords based on user-defined criteria and length.
+2. **Event Handling:** Implement event listeners to handle user inputs and interactions, such as button clicks and setting preferences.
+3. **Randomization Logic:** Apply algorithms to ensure randomness in the generated passwords, enhancing security and Options to include numbers, symbols, uppercase, and lowercase letters.
+4. **User Interface Design:** A clean and intuitive design for an enhanced user experience.